aminPial/Overwatch-Streaming-Automation/README.md

 and how man after action happened".
 And this code will create a movie based on all the actions from a particular game play video input.

+Key Improvements:

+1. Reduced video processing time by 370% through implementing binary search on which frame needs to be processed as per Game Action.
+2. Improved fame action template matching by 24.27 sec/frame through partitioning frames(10 frames/core/flow) and optimized c++ implementation to find normalized correlation coefficient.

 ## Getting Started